Amanda Coslor, CPM, LM

 Kay Sandberg, MA, President

-Kay Sandberg is the Founder, Chief Visionary, and President of the Global Force for Healing, with love as “the force”.
+Kay Sandberg is the Founder and President of the Global Force for Healing.
 Founding the organization represents a profound spiritual call to realize and deepen love and compassion in daily life.

 Kay also began the Global Force for Healing to express the power of love and compassion as driving forces in the global transformation now underway.
 She is passionate about empowering individuals, teams, communities, and organizations to create and sustain initiatives that benefit people and the planet, and that generate a “social profit”.
-Kay is inspired by co-creating grassroots projects that are collaborative and transformative, and that embody love as a force for health, healing, and wholeness (well-being).
+Kay is inspired by co-creating, community-based grassroots projects that are collaborative and transformative, and that embody love as a force for health, healing, and well-being.

 The first step toward launching Global Force for Healing was co-founding and becoming the first CEO of Health Medicine Institute (HMI), an alternative and complementary health practice in the San Francisco Bay Area.
 HMI became a model for integrating multiple approaches to health and well-being under one roof.